networkx/networkx/doc/tutorial.rst

 NetworkX is not primarily a graph drawing package but basic drawing with Matplotlib as well as an interface to use the open source Graphviz software package are included.
-These are part of the ``networkx.drawing`` module and will be imported if possible.
+These are part of the :doc:`networkx.drawing <reference/drawing>` module and will be imported if possible.

 First import Matplotlib's plot interface (pylab works too)